 It’s fair to say that I can be an easily distracted person at times.
 My attention becomes divided and my ability to focus decreases.
 When the balance in life is feeling off, I find that I become distracted quicker and more frequently.

 I am finding that the balance in my life has been off.
 As a new mom, this role has been getting most of my attention.
-Of course taking care of Ada is of the utmost importance.
-But, so is taking care of myself as well as other aspects in my life.
+Taking care of my daughter Ada is of the utmost importance.
+But, so is taking care of myself as well as other aspects of my life.

 Being someone who balances being in recovery, mental health, work, being a mother, etc, I need to make time for just me.
 With everything going on lately it is easy to get distracted.
 Getting distracted has taken attention away from feeling my emotions.
-The focus has solely been on being a mother and it’s taking a toll on me mentally.
+The focus has solely been on being a mother and it’s taking a mental toll.
 It has also been easier to put neglect my own emotions.
-And for a while I didn’t even realize that it was something I was doing.
+And for a while, I didn’t even realize that it was something I was doing.